-Even then-Prime Minister Tony Blair repudiated the suggestion while the conflict was well under way and the links were indisputable, with the media openly referring to the KLA as NATO's "eyes and ears" on the ground in Kosovo — he stated 13th April 1999: "Our position on training and arming the KLA remains as it has been — we are not in favour of doing so, not least because of the UN embargo that is in place.
+Even then-Prime Minister Tony Blair repudiated the suggestion while the conflict was well under way and the links indisputable, with the media openly referring to the KLA as NATO's "eyes and ears" on the ground in Kosovo — he stated 13th April 1999: "Our position on training and arming the KLA [is] we are not in favour of doing so, not least because of the UN embargo that is in place.
 We have no plans to change that."

-Once the bombing campaign started, Albanians and Muslims residing in Britain began travelling to Kosovo to join the ground fight — their passage was permitted, if not outright facilitated, by London.
-This phenomenon has been a feature of many 'civil wars' in the Middle East and elsewhere — for instance, during the Soviet war in Afghanistan, mujahideen fighters were trained at a variety of camps in Britain, often by Afghans already residing in the UK.
+Once the bombing started Albanians and Muslims residing in Britain began travelling to Kosovo to join the ground fight — their passage was permitted, if not outright facilitated, by London.
+This phenomenon has been a feature of many 'civil wars' in the Middle East and elsewhere — during the Soviet war in Afghanistan mujahideen fighters were trained at a variety of camps in Britain, often by Afghans residing in the UK.
 Rahmatullah Safi, a former senior officer in the royal Afghan army, trained as many as 8,000 insurrectionists, and continued to live in the UK well into the 1990s, when he was regarded by the UN as the Taliban's key representative in Europe.

 It is mentioned a lot that Russia did not do anything to help Serbia during the NATO aggression, the truth is that the Russian soldiers did help (Yeltsin did not).— Enrique⏳🇨🇱 (@garoukike) March 4, 2019